Leadership

 Hiroyuki Matsumoto, M.D., Ph.D.

-Dr. Hiroyuki Matsumoto has been serving as the Chief of Neurosurgery at Kishiwada Tokushukai Hospital since April 2013, following his tenure at Wakayama Medical University.With over 20 years of experience in treating strokes, Dr. Matsumoto has witnessed remarkable advancements in medical technology, particularly in the development of minimally invasive surgical techniques aimed at reducing the physical burden on patients.
+Dr. Hiroyuki Matsumoto has been serving as the Chief of Neurosurgery at Kishiwada Tokushukai Hospital since April 2013, following his tenure at Wakayama Medical University.
+With over 20 years of experience in treating strokes, Dr. Matsumoto has witnessed remarkable advancements in medical technology, particularly in the development of minimally invasive surgical techniques aimed at reducing the physical burden on patients.
 His mission is to bring cutting-edge stroke treatment to the Senshu region, ensuring that patients can receive safe, advanced care.
-Dr. Matsumoto is also dedicated to educating the public about stroke care.
-Under his leadership, the neurosurgery department has created an informational booklet titled *The Frontline of Stroke Care*, which aims to help patients better understand the condition.
+Dr. Matsumoto is also dedicated to public education on stroke care.
+Under his leadership, the neurosurgery department created an informational booklet titled The Frontline of Stroke Care to help patients and families better understand the condition.Learn more.

 Masaya Nishihata, M.D., Ph.D. – Vice President of Kishiwada Tokushukai Hospital